andrzejmizera/MEcGANs/README.md

 # Cloud Removal from Satellite Imagery using Multispectral Edge-filtered Conditional Generative Adversarial Networks

-This repository contains the code, models, datasets, and results of the manuscript titled "Cloud Removal from Satellite Imagery using Multispectral Edge-filtered Conditional Generative Adversarial Networks".
+This repository provides the code, models, datasets, and results of the manuscript titled "Cloud Removal from Satellite Imagery using Multispectral Edge-filtered Conditional Generative Adversarial Networks".

 # Datasets